zhousarah/azure-compute-docs/articles/virtual-machines/extensions/dsc-overview.md

 ## Architecture

 The Azure DSC extension uses the Azure VM Extension framework to deliver, enact, and report on DSC configurations running on Azure VMs.
 The DSC extension accepts a configuration document and a set of parameters.
-If no file is provided, a [default configuration script](#default-configuration-script) is embedded with the extension.
-The default configuration script is used only to set metadata in [Local Configuration Manager](/powershell/dsc/managing-nodes/metaConfig).

 When the extension is called the first time, it installs a version of WMF by using the following logic: